 But wait, I don’t want to build “too much” muscle… ….. … (seriously though, who doesn’t want to be Arnold??)

 I can promise you when you look up the female bodybuilders online and see their enormous lats, chests, and back muscles, that those professionals did not get their bodies by gradually increasing their dumb bells from 5 lbs to 20… They lift VERY heavy and also take steroids, supplements and/or testosterone…

 You do not run that risk ladies.
 We do not have that natural testosterone in our bodies.
 So take a deep breath and challenge yourself with those 25 pounders! :0

 But keep that form tight.
 Check out this article from bodybuilding.com about proper form.
 Especially the section on common mistakes made when lifting.
 We have had too many times where we see ladies and dear gentlemen at the squat rack doing what we call “good mornings” combined with some kind of squat and just sigh with this expression on our face…

-For this reason, please at least look at this article about proper squat form for reference.
+For this reason, please at least look at this article about proper squat form (or this one that goes into it deeper) for reference.
 And have someone nearby take a picture or video of you while you squat at the gym next time.
 (You’ll make a new friend!
 And if you’re both single, maybe you’ll get the first date outta it. ) 😉

 3. Nothing is complete without the follow-up.